-We can do a lot of fancy tech tricks with spreadsheets, but at the end of the day, spreadsheets serve one real purpose: to clearly display data.
-Fortunately, even if you know next to nothing about spreadsheets, these simple tips will ensure you always create beautiful, professional looking sheets.
-Your boss or clients will be impressed, I promise.
+We can do a lot of fancy formatting with spreadsheets, but at the end of the day, spreadsheets serve one real purpose: to clearly display data with pretty excel tables and google spreadsheets.
+If you make a cute spreadsheet, but don't know how to make it more readable, you're wasting everyone's time.
+Fortunately, even if you know next to nothing about creating excel spreadsheets, these simple formatting and design tips will ensure you create beautiful excel spreadsheets that look professional every single time.
+As crazy as it seems, this is half of the battle and you can easily impress your boss or clients with these easy fixes.

-For this blog post, we'll work with this really terrible looking spreadsheet and slowly improve it step by step.
+For this blog post, we'll work with this really terrible looking spreadsheet and slowly improve it using some spreadsheet design best practices.

 #1 Correct Your Alignment

-For most of us, the natural tendency is to center our text in the cells.
-However, we should avoid doing it.
+When it comes to excel table design ideas, the natural tendency for most of us is to center our text in the cells of our excel spreadsheet.
+However, we should avoid doing that in most cases.

 By centering some text and not others, you make the content uneasy on the eyes.
 Ironically, centering some elements makes the full document seem unbalanced.

 Spreadsheets are for skimming over, so making them easy to read is critically important.

 Fix: Give your data a strong, left alignment to text and a right alignment to numbers.